StaysExperiencesEventsServicesReal Estate

 Season

 What makes Watamu special is variety.
 At low tide, the reef exposes vast lagoons of butter-flat water perfect for beginners and freestyle.
-At high tide, the outer breaks light up for wave riding.
-The growing community of resident kiters, five-plus schools, and an Italian-Kenyan hospitality scene that feeds you fresh seafood after every session — it all adds up to Kenya's undisputed kitesurfing capital.
+At high tide, the outer breaks light up for wave riding, and even at high tide it is still very safe and enjoyable for beginner riders.
+The growing community of resident kiters, five-plus schools, and a vibrant Italian-Kenyan scene that feeds you fresh seafood after every session means there is nowhere quite like this on the whole East African coast.

 Average knots at 10m.
 Green = kite-able (15+), amber = variable (10-15), red = marginal (<10).